Anthony9811/AutomationExercise_SeleniumTests/README.md

 ### Stability & Robustness
 * **Explicit Waits**: `WebDriverWait` and `ExpectedConditions` are used throughout to prevent flaky tests by ensuring elements are ready for interaction (present, visible, or clickable).
-* **Advanced Interaction**: `JavascriptExecutor` is utilized to handle complex UI scenarios, such as scrolling elements into the viewport to bypass common `ElementClickInterceptedException` issues.
+* **Advanced Interaction**: `JavascriptExecutor` is utilized to handle complex UI scenarios, such as scrolling elements into the viewport to bypass common `ElementClickInterceptedException` issues when possible.

 ### Flow Control
 * **Setup Assertions**: The prerequisite check ("Verify home page is visible") is executed within a shared `@BeforeMethod` block.
 If this configuration fails, all associated test methods are automatically **skipped**, guaranteeing a known starting state and preventing irrelevant test failures.